CoffeeIsLife87/Batch-steam-shortcut-creator/ReadMe.md

 Now Detects whether or not a game is a VR game based on whether or not one or both DLL files are present (openvr_api.dll / OVRPlugin.dll)

-It now removes old shortcuts (it does leave a "placeholder" shortcuts tho)
+It now removes old shortcuts (it does leave a "placeholder" shortcut tho)

 It now detects whether or not your steam install is standard (and makes it easier for the user if it is)